Fentanyl Test Strips & Naloxone

 • Monday-Friday: UHS Pharmacy, during open hours

 Select campus residential spaces including CalGreeks, Berkeley Student Co-Ops, Cal Athletics, and ResLife have emergency Naloxone kits.
-Unlike the campus Naloxone distribution sites listed above, these emergency units are not for individual pick up.
-These supplies are to be kept on site to be used in the case of emergency.
-If you are interested in details or requesting supplies for your campus residential organization, please contact our team at partysafe@berkeley.edu or recoveryatcal@berkeley.edu and to request a restock please complete our form.
+Unlike the campus Naloxone distribution sites listed above, these emergency units are not for individual pick-up.
+These supplies are to be kept on-site and used in case of an emergency.
+Please complete our form if you are interested in requesting supplies for your campus residential organization

 The chocolate chip cookie effect